boldingd/EclipsePhaseContent/Locus.md

 People tinkering with bleeding-edge gene-modding, psychosurgical techniques, cognitive designs, self-sustaining nanotech, exotic reactors… all restrained only by "self-policing," rep-hits if you admit to doing something stupid, and the threat of retaliation if you screw up too badly.

 I know, "the plural of anecdote isn't data," but just five weeks ago, one coop's hab-module got *digested* by a nanoswarm they where experimenting with.
-Fortunately, the outer hull and seals held, but as far as can be discerned, the swarm at pretty much everything out to the hull; exothermically, too, it was hot in there.
+Fortunately, the outer hull and seals held, but as far as can be discerned, the swarm ate pretty much everything out to the hull; exothermically, too, it was hot in there.
 The module was decoupled and chucked towards the inner system; it'll fall into the sun in something like a year and a half.

-*After that*, rumors started to circulate that another coop had gotten hold of this crazy, finely-etched silicate wafer, allegedly recovered form an exo-world.
+*After that*, rumors started to circulate that another coop had gotten hold of this crazy, finely-etched silicate wafer, allegedly recovered from an exo-world.
 People thought it was art, because it shone beautifully when light hit it; but then someone thought that the etchings might actually be some kind of *program*.
 The damned fools started experimenting with different ways to interpret it, and actually tried *running* some of the executable versions!
 They'd already had their systems go black-screen-full-fan *more than once* when *somebody* detonated a bunch of hell-balls in their module, taking care of that whole problem.
 Hopefully.

+> **plasmage**: That doesn't sound like something that hell-balls would destroy.
+>
+> **rategorytheory**: Yeah, I'm not sure off the top of my head if that would even melt surface lithography.
+>
+> **anarcat**: Well, so far, we haven't seen any more stories about it hitting circle-a.
+> Whether they actually destroyed it, or that coop just took the hint, or they're somewhere working with the thing and just not talking about it, we don't know.

 And just for good measure, lest you think that blind hostility and factional animosity are unique to the inner system, just three days ago a vanguardist group managed to obliterate their own module and sever the spar they where attached to while developing new weapons to fight the Consortium.

 > **Gunslinger\#MONOLITH**: Fucking tankies still ruining it for everyone.
 >
-> **rategorytheory**: Where "tanky" just means "a too-sincere socialist who gets caught fucking up."
+> **rategorytheory**: Where "tanky" just means "a sincere socialist who gets caught fucking up."
 >
 > **anarcat**: I mean, Ratty's kind of right.
 > It's not like they didn't have the support of their neighbors, right up until they exploded.